EGPostema/DrawerDissect/README.md

 Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens.

-For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder: functions/README.md.

 Add some more description/introduction here.

+For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.

 # 1. Train Roboflow Models with Our Data